BlueBrain/nexus-web/docs/studios.md

 }
 ```

+You can also find your Studios in the Resource List (for example, filter by type `Studio`, or Search by id) and view it in a Resource View.

 ### Updating a studio

 Once created, a label and a description of a Studio can be changed.
 Just click `Edit Studio` button and update `Label` and `Description` fields.

 ### Removing a studio

+To remove an unwanted Studio, deprecate it in a Resource View.